Can You Reheat Pesto Pasta?

 We've previously outlined our preference for only heating fresh pesto using the residual heat from the pasta rather than applying direct heat from your hob, oven, or microwave.
 When it comes to reheating a pesto pasta dish, though, it's perfectly safe, provided it has been refrigerated and is no more than two days old.
 The taste and texture just won't be quite as good as when they were fresh.

-Pull up a chair; let's have a quick science lesson.
+Let's have a quick science lesson.

 The best ways to reheat leftover pesto pasta